GeekyAnts/nativebase-docs/docs/nativebase-formik-ui.md

   ButtonGroup,
 } from '@native-base/formik-ui';
 import { Formik } from 'formik';
-import { Heading, FormControl, FormErrorMessage, NativeBaseProvider } from 'native-base';
+import { Heading, FormControl,   NativeBaseProvider } from 'native-base';
 import * as Yup from 'yup';

 const validationSchema = Yup.object().shape({